TinMarkovic/dont_talk_scheme/README.md

 # Dont talk, scheme

+More about this talk at [my website: tinthe.dev ](https://tinthe.dev/talks/schema-composition).
-Repository for the examples provided in the talk.
+This is the repository for examples provided in the talk.

 # Running the project